mehta-lab/waveorder/README.md

 # recOrder
-This package offers a comprehensive pipeline, command line interface, and napari plugins for quantitative label-free microscopy.
+This package offers a comprehensive pipeline, command line interface, and napari plugin for quantitative label-free microscopy.

 In this repo you will find python tools and UI that allow the user to calibrate microscope hardware, acquire multi-modal data, reconstruct density and anisotropy, and visualize the data.